-The new batting cages, safety lighting and synthetic turf field would be visible from SW Hanford Street.
+The new batting cage, safety lighting and synthetic turf field would be visible from SW Hanford Street.
 Views from private residences are not protected under the City of Seattle's Public View Protection policy (SMC 25.05.675.P).
-Residences to the south and east of the project would have views changed from seeing a field to seeing a turf field, security lighting and, batting cages.
-The batting cages would not be taller than the existing school building directly to the north of the batting cages.
-The batting cages would comply with setback regulations for construction in residential zones; the new batting cages are set back a minimum of 10 feet from the property line.
+Residences to the south and east of the project would have views changed from seeing a field to seeing a turf field, security lighting and, batting cage.
+The batting cage would not be taller than the existing school building directly to the north of the batting cage.
+The batting cage would comply with setback regulations for construction in residential zones; the new batting cage are set back a minimum of 10 feet from the property line.